ByAUJay

 OP Stack specifics leaders care about

-• Sequencing windows: Budget for up to 12 hours of uncertainty in the worst case; your legal/compliance language should reflect this for trade confirmations and user SLAs on OP Stack chains. (docs.optimism.io)
+- Sequencing Windows: Be ready for up to 12 hours of uncertainty in the worst-case scenario.
+It’s a good move to reflect this in your legal or compliance language for trade confirmations and user SLAs on OP Stack chains.
+More info can be found here: (docs.optimism.io).

 Common pitfalls we still see in audits

-• Relying on price feed values even when sequencer is down
+- Let’s not rely on price feed values if the sequencer is down.

 Rollup‑aware UX that earns trust